Cicero: Governorship of Cilicia

-Julius Caesar's civil war
+Caesar's civil war

 Cicero arrived in Rome on 4 January 49 BC.
 He stayed outside the pomerium, to retain his promagisterial powers: either in expectation of a triumph or to retain his independent command authority in the coming civil war.
 The struggle between Pompey and Julius Caesar grew more intense in 50 BC.
-Cicero favored Pompey, seeing him as a defender of the senate and Republican tradition, but at that time avoided openly alienating Caesar.
+Cicero favoured Pompey, seeing him as a defender of the Senate and Republican tradition, but at that time avoided openly alienating Caesar.
 When Caesar invaded Italy in 49 BC, Cicero fled Rome.
-Caesar, seeking an endorsement by a senior senator, courted Cicero's favor, but even so Cicero slipped out of Italy and traveled to Dyrrhachium where Pompey's staff was situated.
-Cicero traveled with the Pompeian forces to Pharsalus in Macedonia in 48 BC, though he was quickly losing faith in the competence and righteousness of the Pompeian side.
+Caesar, seeking an endorsement by a senior senator, courted Cicero's favour; even so, Cicero slipped out of Italy and traveled to Dyrrhachium where Pompey's staff was situated.
+Cicero traveled with the Pompeian forces to Pharsalus in Macedonia in 48 BC, although he was quickly losing faith in the competence and righteousness of the Pompeian side.
 Eventually, he provoked the hostility of his fellow senator Cato, who told him that he would have been of more use to the cause of the optimates if he had stayed in Rome.
 After Caesar's victory at the Battle of Pharsalus on 9 August, Cicero refused to take command of the Pompeian forces and continue the war.
 He returned to Rome, still as a promagistrate with his lictors, in 47 BC, and dismissed them upon his crossing the pomerium and renouncing his command.

 In a letter to Varro on c.
-20 April 46 BC, Cicero outlined his strategy under Caesar's dictatorship.
-Cicero, however, was taken by surprise when the Liberatores assassinated Caesar on the ides of March, 44 BC.
+20 April 46 BC, Cicero outlined his strategy under Caesar's dictatorship; however, Cicero was taken by surprise when the Liberatores assassinated Caesar on the Ides of March, 44 BC.
 Cicero was not included in the conspiracy, even though the conspirators were sure of his sympathy.
 Marcus Junius Brutus called out Cicero's name, asking him to restore the republic when he lifted his bloodstained dagger after the assassination.
 A letter Cicero wrote in February 43 BC to Trebonius, one of the conspirators, began, "How I could wish that you had invited me to that most glorious banquet on the Ides of March!"
 Cicero became a popular leader during the period of instability following the assassination.
 He had no respect for Mark Antony, who was scheming to take revenge upon Caesar's murderers.
 In exchange for amnesty for the assassins, he arranged for the Senate to agree not to declare Caesar to have been a tyrant, which allowed the Caesarians to have lawful support and kept Caesar's reforms and policies intact.